BeanieODM/beanie/docs/tutorial/revision.md

 await s.replace()
 ```

-If you want to ignore revision and apply all the changes even if the local copy is outdated, you can use the parameter `ignore_revision`
+If you want to ignore revision and apply all the changes even if the local copy is outdated, you can use the parameter `ignore_revision`:

 ```python
 await s.replace(ignore_revision=True)